Administering Subcutaneous Injections: NDIS High Intensity Daily Personal Activities Module

 (QLD DoH 2020; Shepherd 2018; John Hopkins Arthritis Center 2012; WHO 2010)

-The patient may experience discomfort at the injection site, such as:
+The participant may experience discomfort at the injection site, such as:

 (Case-Lo 2018; QLD DoH 2020)

-While administering subcutaneous injections is considered fairly low-risk, it is still important to ensure providers adhere to correct procedure and manage risks appropriately (ACIA 2018).
+While administering subcutaneous injections is considered fairly low-risk, it is still important to ensure providers adhere to correct procedures and manage risks appropriately (ACIA 2018).